 Keep your child's memory sharp this summer

-When children are learning new things they are constantly using their working memory to hold and manage details and instructions provisionally until they are transferred into their long-term memory.
+When children are learning, they are making use of their working memory to hold and manage details and instructions until these are transferred into their long-term memory.
 The working memory is the area of our short-term memory responsible for holding and processing information.

 Ask your child to teach you something

-Having your child teach you something helps them practice their verbal communication as well as encouraging them to recall the relevant information, mentally formulate what exactly they need to share with you, and then to clearly and methodically express it.
+Having your child teach you something helps them practice their verbal communication as well as encourages them to recall relevant information, mentally formulate what exactly they need to share with you, and find a way to clearly and methodically express it.

 Having them repeat a process back to you will only further cement it in their own mind.